 🚩 Stroll across the Rialto Bridge, take a ride on a traditional gondola along the Grand Canal, see St. Mark’s Basilica, Doge’s Palace and other magnificent places in just a day!

-3: Saint Mark's Square is the most popular attraction in Venice, and everyone should visit it at least once.
-One of our top tips for Venice is to try visiting early in the morning, at first light if possible, to avoid the crowds.
+3: Saint Mark's Square is the most popular attraction in Venice, and everyone should visit it at least once in their lifetime.
+One of our top tips for Venice is to visit St. Mark's Square early in the morning, at first light if possible, to avoid the crowds.
+The sight of the sun slowly lighting up a deserted piazza is one you will never forget.

 4: Take a day trip out to Burano.
 Definitely worth a visit, Burano is an enchanting little island near Venice filled with colorful fisherman's cottages.